dejiayodejii/powerhouse/README.md

 ## Prerequisites 🍳

 You'll need
+- Any Operating System (ie. MacOS X, Linux, Windows)

-- Flutter and Dart installed
+- Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
+- A little knowledge of Dart and Flutter

 ## Building the app 🏗️